baudneo/zomi-server/docs/workflow.md

 - the server will return the results in JSON (See [Swagger UI](../README.md#swagger-ui) to view the JSON response schema)

 ### Annotate Images
-- A request is made to the server, regardless of if auth is enabled or not, the server will check the validity of the token
 - an annotation request is made using JSON:
     ```json
     {